SharkSnack/shiren-5/content/items/staves.md

 Creates a wall 1 tile ahead, or deals 2 damage if thrown or an enemy is in front of you.<br/>Perform a direct attack to destroy the wall and change it to a ground tile.<br/>(example: create a wall on a water tile near an item island, destroy the wall, cross over)<br/>Also useful for creating safe spaces when cycling day and night, stealing, etc.<br/>If you enter a created wall using a Wall Clip Bracelet, the wall will collapse.

-Synthesize this + Immunity Scroll + Explosion Bracelet with a shield for the Anti-Blast※ rune.
+Synthesize this + Immunity Scroll + Explosion Bracelet with a shield for the Anti-Blast+ rune.

 <table class="itemDetailsTable">
   <tbody>